kusianne/Elk-Project/README.md

 Machines within the network can only be accessed by Jumpbox IP Address:20.55.0.160 and the Load balancer IP Address: __52.142.44.30___.

-I allowed the Jump box its IP adto access the Elk VM with the Jump box public IP address 20.55.0.160
+I allowed the Jump box IP address to access the Elk VM with the Jump box public IP address 20.55.0.160

 A summary of the access policies in place can be found in the table below.